 Below is a sample 3 day weekend itinerary for exploring the Capitol Hill neighborhood.
 Of course, a full week would be preferable to really take in all the historical sights.
 Note: there is so much to see and do, and thus, this list is not by any means all inclusive, but rather a helpful guide to some of the best attractions within the city.

 3:00pm – Check into the Capitol Hill Hotel.
 This wonderful moderately priced 3.5 star hotel is located within walking distance to the monuments.
 Nothing too fancy, but the price is right.
 Amenities include a complimentary breakfast, 24/7 coffee and tea, a complimentary wine hour, and bike rentals.
-Decor is pretty simplistic, yet the aesthetic pleasing.
+Decor is pretty simplistic, yet aesthetically pleasing.
 Staff is friendly and willing to help with any trip recommendations.

 5:00pm – Head down to the lobby for a cup of coffee or glass of complimentary wine.
 Light appetizers are also available.

 6:00pm – Grab an early dinner to beat the crowds.
 Several restaurants are within walking distance if you would like to keep things stress-free your first night.
 If you like Chinese, Hunan Dynasty is a nice quiet local choice, serving authentic Chinese food in an attractive tranquil dining room.
 Other popular choices nearby include We the Pizza (pizza by the slice) and Acqua al 2 (authentic Italian).